All Scheduled Dates

 • Instructor-led presentation of new and emerging research on trauma and healing

-• Experiencing guided nervous system centering practices together
+• Experience guided nervous system centering practices together

 • Reflection and discussion on diverse practices to support well-being, including in one's own communities and lineages